hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Also referred to as the Enclave Registry Chaincode (ERCC), this is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
 The registry associates with each enclave their identity, associated public keys and an attestation linking them.
 Additionally, the registry manages chaincode specific keys, including a chaincode public encryption key, and facilitates corresponding key-management among authorized Chaincode Enclaves.
 Lastly, the registry also records information required to bootstrap the validation of attestation.
 All of this information is committed firmly on the ledger.
 This enables any Peer in the Channel (even those without SGX) to inspect the Attestation results before taking actions such as connecting to that chaincode or committing transactions produced by an FPC chaincode.
 Moreover, clients can query the registry to retrieve the chaincode public encryption keys of a particular FPC chaincode so they can send privately transaction proposals for endorsement.

-## Management API Changes

-While the management API for Fabric is mostly unchanged, some modifications are needed for FPC to work.
-In particular, FPC extends the Fabric's lifecycle API with additional commands to create an FPC enclave and handle the key provisioning.
-These are detailed separately in the [FPC Management API document](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md)

 ## Deployment Process (in detail)